the-laughing-monkey/OpenRLHF-M/docs/RunPodding_Multinode.md

    - Stop any existing Ray instances.
    - Wait until the head node (derived from `HEAD_POD_ID`) is reachable on the required port.
    - Join the Ray cluster.
+   - Return control to your terminal while the Ray worker process runs in the background.

 ## Preparing the Dataset